A Guide To Indian Kurta Shopping: Sarojini Nagar Market In Delhi.

 Friendly vendors near Chacha Saree Bazar at Sarojini Market.

-Refreshments (and a little time out as required)
+Refreshments (and a Little Time Out as Required)

 As above, there is a great chance you will be offered chai while shopping at one of the larger shops at Sarojini Market.
-Chai is a gesture of hospitality in India, and it is something small and complimentary that a shop can offer.

 If it’s your first day in India if might sound daunting to accept a chai on the spot.
 But in actual fact it’s a tiny little cup (thimble-size) of hot, sweet chai.
-And it’s worth it to both accept the gesture and to experience a local style of chai.

-Further into Sarojini Market is the large franchise shop of Haldiram’s.
 This is a good go-to anywhere in the cities of India, by the way.
 It stocks packaged Indian namkeen (snacks) and does food court-style meals.

 We don’t eat there often, but Haldiram’s is one place we often get a Lassi yoghurt drink from.
 There is a pre-made Lassi at Haldiram’s that is only 100 INR ($1.10 USD) and is a stress-free cold drink and space to get out of the shopping crowd for a break.
-It is a safe option to try a Lassi if you aren’t yet feeling up to braving the street food in Delhi.

 • Tip: Try the bottled ‘sweet Lassi’ at Haldirams at Sarojini Market and take a break upstairs overlooking the market.